nftushar/ChartBlock-2nd/readme.txt

 = Where can I get support? =

-You can post your questions on the [support forum here](https://wordpress.org/support/plugin/bar-chart/)
+You can post your questions on the [support forum here](https://wordpress.org/support/plugin/pai-chart/)

 == Screenshots ==

-1. bar-chart
+1. pai-chart
 2. Settings